unifiedjs/unified-message-control/readme.md

 ## API

-This package exports the following identifiers: `messageControl`.
+This package exports no identifiers.
-There is no default export.
+The default export is `messageControl`.

 ### `unified().use(messageControl, options)`

 Let comment markers control messages from certain sources.

 ##### `options`

+Configuration.

 ###### `options.name`